-At March 31, 2020, we had \$222,388 of customer deposits on orders and had backlog of approximately \$1.4 million expected to be delivered in the next twelve months.
+At June 30, 2020, we had \$183,537 of customer deposits on orders and had backlog of approximately \$1.5 million expected to be delivered in the next twelve months.
 Distributor and customer orders for future deliveries are generally subject to modification, rescheduling or in some instance's cancellation in the normal course of business.

 Since inception in March 2016, we have generated significant losses from operations and anticipate that we will continue to generate significant losses from operations for the foreseeable future.
-Although we believe that we have adequate financial resources to sustain our operations for the next year, no assurances can be given, and we may need additional capital for future operations and to market and further develop our products and introduce new products.
+We believe that we have adequate financial resources to sustain our operations for the next year